 Capturing leads sounds terrifying.
 It’s not.
-To put it simply, lead capture is the process of attaining contact information from a potential customer via a form.
+To put it simply, lead capture is the process of obtaining contact information from a potential customer via a form.
 By collecting this information, you have the tools you need to continue marketing to them in the future.

 What is an Exhibition Lead Capture Form?